danstooamerican/PFERD/README.md

   ),
   ```
 * **`attempt(transformers)`**
-  `attempt` applies the passed transformers in the given order until it finds
+  Applies the passed transformers in the given order until it finds
   one that does not return `None`.
 If it does not find any, it returns `None`.
   This can be used to give a list of possible transformations and it will
   automatically pick the first one that fits: